 This church was opened four months after Rome had been freed from Vatican control, on the second Sunday of 1871.
 However, by 1881, the church was threatened by the building of a new road, and the newly appointed permanent minister, Dr J Gordon Gray, launched an appeal for funds to acquire a site and erect a church in the modern quarter of Rome where new hotels were being built.
-Almost half the estimated cost was raised by the spring of 1883, and St Andrew’s Church in Via XX Settembre 7 was opened on 21st January, 1885.
+Almost half the estimated cost was raised by the spring of 1883, and St Andrew’s Church opened in Via XX Settembre 7 on 21st January, 1885.
 Dr Gray was laid to rest in 1920 after a long and distinguished ministry, leaving this building as his lasting memorial in Rome.

 The troubled wartime years saw the closure of the church, which finally resumed its peacetime look in 1948.
 The establishment of the FAO headquarters in Rome in 1951 brought many Americans into the congregation, and over the following years St Andrew’s became increasingly international, a characteristic which continues to the present day.
-There has been a long-standing relationship with a Korean congregation in Rome, many of whom are talented musicians who have contributed to our worship, and in recent years our membership has been enriched by the arrival of many immigrants from Africa and Asia.
+There has been a long-standing relationship with a Korean congregation in Rome, many of whom are talented musicians who continue to contribute to our worship, and in recent years our membership has been enriched by the arrival of many immigrants from Africa and Asia.

-St Andrew’s Church is a four storey building, constructed in the style of a Florentine palazzo, with the church on the ground floor.
+St Andrew’s Church is a four storey building, constructed in the style of a Florentine palazzo, with the sanctuary on the ground floor.

 A simple church, it can hold about 100 comfortably.
 In view of current health measures, capacity is limited to 35.

 The first and second floors, which require some restructuring, are vacant at the moment but can be let out for residential use or, by appointment, as office space.
 Anyone interested in renting office space in the heart of Rome is kindly asked to contact the Session Clerk to arrange a site visit.